botpress/documentation-v12/docs/intro-to-botpress/tutorials/authentication-methods.md

 ## How to Use The Authenticated Payload

 When a user is authenticated, the JWT token is automatically decoded.
 If the token is valid, all the data is available through the `event.credentials` property.
-You can access it with Hooks, or while using Actions.
+You can access it with hooks, or while using actions.

 After adding a new authentication strategy, and restarting Botpress, a new `strategy_STRATEGYID` table is created.
 When you give access to a user for a specific workspace, an entry is created in the table `workspace_users` with his role.